 How does your compensation package compare with the average range in your city?
 You may be due — or overdue — for a pay raise.
 Starting salaries vary widely from city to city — San Francisco has a market variance of 41 percent, as an example — so use our Salary Calculator to find out what CPA salaries are offered in your city.

 How to ask for a higher CPA salary

 Many professionals, including accountants with in-demand skills and years of experience, feel uncomfortable bringing up the topic of a pay raise.
 But management won’t know whether employees are dissatisfied with their salaries unless they’re told.
 What’s more, executives would much rather increase their staff’s take-home pay than lose them to the competition.
 So don’t wait for your supervisor to pay you what you’re worth.
-Here’s how to ask for a pay raise:
+Start preparing now,

 1. Pick the right time.